 Water Quality Treatment Program

-The total area of treatment is 1,500 acres.
-Low-flow discharges and storm water runoff from the catchment area will be discharged into the Cucamonga Creek Storm Channel via local storm drain systems; the storm water runoff will then be captured via diversion structures at the point of entry of the Cucamonga Creek into the Prado Basin (Mill Creek).
+Low-flow discharges and storm water runoff from the 1,500-acre catchment area are discharged into the Cucamonga Creek Storm Channel via local storm drain systems.
+The storm water runoff is then captured via diversion structures at the point of entry of the Cucamonga Creek into the Prado Basin (Mill Creek).
 Diverted flows are directed through basins for sedimentation and trash removal and then routed through additional basins for retention and water quality treatment.
-This project is the first of its kind to allow for regional treatment of storm water runoff via conveyance through water of the U.S. to a local facility.
+The affected watershed area includes portions of Ontario, Chino, Rancho Cucamonga, Upland, and San Bernardino and Riverside Counties.

 IMEG provided storm drain design, hydraulic modeling, basin flow routing analysis, and HECRAS modeling of the Cucamonga Creek Channel.